 Last updated January 2018 – minor revisions and price checking.

 Change plate collections can vary slightly, but they are typically the six pairs of metric plates that include 0.5 kg, 1 kg, 1.5 kg, 2 kg, 2.5 kg, and 5 kg plates; or the three pairs of Imperial plates including 2.5 lbs, 5 lbs, and 10 lbs.
 When thinking in terms of bumper plates, one can usually associate any disc smaller than 450 mm in diameter as a change plate, but this line of thinking doesn’t work with steel or rubber-coated discs since all plates below 20 kg (or 45 lbs) is of a smaller [than 450 mm] diameter.

-Fractional plates are different in that they weigh “fractions” of a unit; either kilograms or pounds, of course.
+Fractional plates are still change plates, but are different in that they weigh “fractions” of a unit; either kilograms or pounds, of course.
 So while the change plate set would consist of pairs of 2½-lb, 5-lb, and 10-lb discs, a fractional set in pounds would consist of a pair of ¼-lb, ½-lb, ¾-lb, and 1-lb discs.

 Vulcan Strength Rubber V-Lock Change Plates

-So I’m going to just start with my top pick rather than try to build up a bunch of anticipation by listing them in a special order like bad – good – better, or something like that.
-If for some reason you don’t like these, then by all means read on.
-Otherwise, take a quick glance at the others just to be sure and then go read another article… preferably on this site.
+So I’m going to just start with my top pick rather than try to build up a bunch of anticipation by listing them in a special order like bad – good – better; or something like that.
+If for some reason you don’t like these then by all means read on.
+Otherwise take a quick glance at the others just to be sure and then go read another article – preferably on this site!

 Strength Shop USA Kilogram Change Plates